Spey rods, Switch rods, Skagit, Short Spey (Scandi), Spey lines/ versileaders, poly leaders explained.

 - Flexibility of loops to loop different heads quickly, without changing over spools / reels.

-Disadvantages – These lines can be clunky and land with little finesse compared to a longer tapered line like a Speyi or Short Spey Line.
+Whilst Shooting head lines are easier to cast, there’s a payback.
+These lines can be clunky and land with little finesse compared to a longer tapered line like a Spey or Short Spey Line.
 In addition mending the line is impossible, as the running line has no mass and ability to mobilise the head.
 Finally it can be a bit of a pain retrieving the line back to the head each time, and I know of some anglers who suffer from a repetitive strain injury from doing so.

 Our team of professional fishing guides include SGAIC casting instructors, so if you want to try various combinations fo rods and lines and learn various Spey casts, we can help.